essinn/ai-article-summarizer/README.md

-# ai-article-summarizer
-# Sumz - AI Summarizer Webapp
+# Sumz - AI Article Summarizer

 Simplify your reading with Sumz, an open-source article summarizer that transforms lengthy articles into clear and concise summaries.